 detect when power has been lost.

-Under industry rules set by energy regulator Ofgem, energy suppliers are required to ‘take all reasonable steps’ to ensure that a smart meter is installed before the end of 2020.
+Under industry rules set by energy regulator Ofgem, energy suppliers are required to ‘take all reasonable steps’ to ensure that a smart meter is installed before 30 June 2025.
 There is currently no requirement for suppliers to install a smart meter on request, but if you would like one you can contact your supplier to discuss availability in your area.

 No communications network works perfectly at all times.
 If a customer loses smart meter functionality, as the Energy Ombudsman when looking at a complaint we will consider whether the energy supplier has taken reasonable steps to try to resolve the issue and what ‘detriment’, if any, the loss of functionality has caused the customer.
 We may not be able to require a supplier to correct signal issues in the short term.

 The communications hub is typically situated within or near to the electricity meter.
 If the gas meter is too far away it may not be able to communicate with the communications hub.
 Often this only becomes clear once the meters have been installed.
 The energy industry is working on ways to try to achieve communication between the gas meter and the communications hub when there is a significant distance between them.
 Currently there is no simple solution and customers in this situation may have to be patient until the industry develops a solution.

 An in-home display gives consumers information about the energy they are using.
 Its this device that allows consumers to see their ongoing consumption in pounds and pence.